Oka and Alexander polynomials of symplectic curves and divisibility relations: Preliminaries on Alexander polynomials and curves

 In the case of complex curves, this is because being tangent to $\sC$ is a (complex) codimension-$1$ phenomenon in the dual projective plane $(\CP)^\vee$, and in particular the set of transverse lines is connected, so that the homotopy type of the complement does not depend on the choice.

 In the case of symplectic curves, this is a consequence of, for instance,~\cite[Proposition~5.1]{golla_starkston_2022}.
-Indeed, that statement guarantees that a symplectic $L$ making $\sC \cup L$ symplectic, and meeting $\sC$ sufficiently generically, is always exists and is unique up to isotopy.
+Indeed, that statement guarantees that a symplectic $L$ making $\sC \cup L$ symplectic, and meeting $\sC$ sufficiently generically, always exists and is unique up to isotopy.
 (So that, in fact, the isotopy class of $\sC \cup L$ is also uniquely determined.) \end{rk}

 As mentioned above, if $\sC^+$ is a symplectic curve, then its singular points are isolated, and they are \emph{topologically equivalent} to singularities of complex curves~\cite{Mcduff, MicallefWhite}.
 That is to say, for each singularity $p$ of $\sC^+$ there exist a complex curve $D \subset B^4 \subset \C^2$, an open neighbourhood $U$ of $p$, and a homeomorphism of triples $(U,\sC^+,p) \simeq (B^4,D,0)$.
 By work of Milnor~\cite{Milnor-hypersurfaces}, $(U,\sC^+,p)$ is homeomorphic to the cone over a link in $S^3$.
 This link, which is just the intersection $\sC^+ \cap \del U$, is called the \emph{link} of the singularity of $\sC^+$ at $p$.
 The links that arise in this fashion are often called \emph{algebraic}, and they form a well-understood class of links.
 (For the initiated reader, they are ``sufficiently positive'' cables of the unknot~\cite{Brauner, Kaehler}.)
-It is well-known that Alexander polynomials of algebraic links are products of cyclotomic polynomials (see, for instance, \cite[Chapter~11]{Lickorish} or \cite[Exercise~7.D.8]{Rolfsen}).
-For the polynomials $\hat\Delta_K$ of marked algebraic links defined above, by~\cite[Theorems~9.4 and~12.1]{EisenbudNeumann} they are either $0$ or a product of cyclotomic polynomials.
-Thus, Corollary~\ref{c:cyclotomic} is an easy consequence of Theorem~\ref{t:main}.
-Remark~\ref{r:cyclautomatic} follows from the computations in Example~\ref{ex:deltahat} and from (the proof of) Proposition~\ref{l-1}.

-\begin{rk} As we have seen in Example~\ref{ex:deltahat}, there are some cases in which $\hat\Delta_{K_i}$ does not vanish.
-Is it possible to characterise precisely for which (marked) links of singularities $K$ the twisted Alexander polynomial $\hat\Delta_K$ vanishes?
-Is there a relationship between the vanishing of one of the $\hat\Delta_{K_i}$ and the vanishing of $\Delta_{K_\infty}$? \end{rk}